 Professional treatments in a relaxed environment.

-I work from my home on the Oakhurst estate in Swindon, in a private and comfortable treatment room.
-As well as foot care treatments I offer a hopi ear candle treatment and a paraffin wax moisturing hand treatment.
+I work from my home on the Oakhurst estate in Swindon, in a private and comfortable treatment room 3 days a week and one evening.

 Treatment costs vary – please click here for price information.

 At the initial appointment all patients will be required to complete a medical history form with contact details and a brief medical questionnaire.
 Please remember to bring along a list of current medications.

 Affected areas of skin may be dry, red, scaly and flaky (soles of feet), white soggy and cracked (between toes), itchy, sore or covered in small blisters.
 It’s not usually serious, but should be treated to stop it spreading to other parts of the body (nails) or other people and infected by bacteria.

 You’re more likely to get Athlete’s Foot if you: don’t keep your feet clean and dry; wear shoes that cause your feet to get hot and sweaty; walk around barefoot in places where fungal infections can spread easily – such as communal showers, locker rooms and gyms; share towels, socks and shoes with other people; have a weakened immune system; have certain other health conditions, such as diabetes.